-At the time of submission of the initial ESEA Flexibility Request, the State's newly adopted A-F School Grading System had not been implemented.
-Implementation began in the 2012-2013 school year; therefore, initial identification of Focus Schools was based on the methodology described below.
+At the time of submission of the initialthis ESEA Flexibility Request, the State's newly adopted A-F School Grading System hads not been implemented.
+Implementation will begin began in the 2012-2013 school year; therefore, initial identification of Focus Schools will bewas based on the methodology described below.
 Further, identification of Focus Schools in future years will not be based on the A-F School Grading System because the A-F School Grading System does not capture the intent of Focus School Definition related to subgroup performance.

-Initial Year (In 2011): In order to identify schools that are contributing to the achievement gap (i.e., Focus Schools), the State will include scores on the most recent administrations (i.e., Summer of the previous year to Spring of the current school year.
-These include assessments of Grades 3-8 reading and mathematics OCCT, OMAAP, (prior to 2013-2014), and OAAP, and at the high school level, Algebra I and English II OCCT, OMAAP, (prior to 2013-2014), and OAAP, for all students, which includes students with disabilities and English Learners, administered during the 2010-2011 school year.
+Initial Year (In 2011): In order to identify schools that are contributing to the achievement gap (i.e., Focus Schools), the State will include scores on the most recent administrations (i.e., Summer of the previous year to Spring of the current school years well as prior administrations of the state assessments in reading and mathematics used in the prior accountability system.
+These include assessments of Grades 3-8 reading and mathematics OCCT, OMAAP, (prior to 2013-2014), and OAAP, and at the high school level, Algebra I and English II OCCT, OMAAP, (prior to 2013-2014), and OAAP, for the "all students" group, which includes students with disabilities and English Learners, administered during the 2010-2011 school year.

 The SEA chose not to include science, social studies, and writing in the initial identification of Focus Schools based on feedback from LEAs that it would be unfair to identify schools and require drastic interventions based on 2010-2011 assessment data in subjects that were not used in the Accountability System that was in place for the 2010-2011 school year.
+(See the end of this section for how this identification will differ beginning in 2012-2013.)